-Test Article: ES04-MCB-2 was received by BioReliance on 12/04/2007 and a resubmitted sample was later received on 01/15/2008.
-Determination of the stability, purity, and concentration of will be maintained according to Standard Operating Procedure OPQP3040 by the BioReliance Quality
+07/25/2007.
+Determination of the stability, purity and concentration of the test article is the responsibility of the sponsor.
+Retention of reserve sample from each batch of will be maintained according to Standard Operating Procedure OPQP3040 by the BioReliance Quality